Should I Choose a Contractor with an In-House Crew or One That Hires Out to Subcontractors?

 The contractor you choose for your home remodel is the professional you will work closely with throughout your project.

 It’s important to understand how your contractor will work on your home and who they’re likely to bring into your space.
 While you may speak with just one head contractor when planning your project, your contractor is likely to bring in a team of other subcontractors to complete the work required.
-Here we look at whether you should choose a contractor who works with their own team or a contractor who outsources to subcontractors.
+Decide whether you should choose a contractor who works with their own team or a contractor who outsources to subcontractors.

 How the Remodel Process Works

 In most cases, the person you will speak to when hiring a contractor or a contractor team is the head contractor or general contractor.
-The general contractor has the task of overseeing your entire project including either coordinating their team or arranging subcontractors to complete necessary work.
-To complete a project quickly and efficiently the head contractor will often bring in a team of other building contractors or hire subcontractors to help them complete the building work.
-Most contractors outsource plumbing and electrical tasks to professional subcontractors although they have their own team.
+The general contractor has the task of overseeing your entire project that includes either coordinating their team or arranging subcontractors to complete necessary work.
+To complete a project quickly and efficiently, the head contractor will often bring in a team of other building contractors or hire subcontractors to help them complete the building work.
+Most contractors outsource plumbing and electrical tasks to professional subcontractors, although they have their own team.

 When your general contractor has an in-house crew, their regular team of contractors and carpenters helps them complete the building work at your home.
-These contractors usually work together to complete a project and are familiar with the style and quality needed by the general contractor.
+These contractors usually work together to complete a project.
+These pros and cons should help you decide if this is the right option for your project.

 Hiring Out Subcontractors